sirisneha99/Scavenger_Hunt_iOSApp/README.md

-# Project 1 - Scavenger Hunt
+#  Scavenger Hunt

 Submitted by: Sneha Siri Nagabathula

-Scavenger Hunt is an app that allows you to choose photos from collections, map it and categorize into favorite categories
+Scavenger Hunt is an iOS app that allows you to choose photos from collections, map it and categorize into favorite categories

 Time spent: 1 hours spent in total